 Is hemp oil the same as cbd oil for dogs?

 No, these are two different products with different uses and active ingredients.
-Learn more about using CBD for dogs here, but be sure to reach out to your pets vet before starting any new treatment.
+Learn more about using CBD for dogs here, but be sure to contact your vet before starting any new treatment.

 Will CBD oil make me high?